-If you’ve ever tried to hold your breath, you know how it gets harder and harder as time ticks by.
-Even after 10 seconds it’s tough, right?
-Your body needs air, so it will try to “inhale” (pull air in) no matter how hard you try not to.
-But sea creatures that need air can hold their breath a REALLY long time.
-Whales and dolphins are mammals, not fish, so they need air.
-So do seals, turtles, and penguins.
-And think about sea-diving birds: it’s hard to dive into water to grab fish for dinner if you have to keep coming up for air!
-Many of these birds can hold their breath for a whole 10 minutes, and the emperor penguin can hold it for 20.
-That’s about the same as a dolphin.
-But the whale is the winner: sperm whales can swim without breathing for almost 2 hours!
+If you’ve ever tried to hold your breath, it gets tough even after 10 seconds, right?
+Your body needs air, so it will fight hard to “inhale”.
+But some sea creatures can hold their breath a REALLY long time.
+Sea-diving birds dive into water to grab fish, so many of them can hold their breath for a whole 10 minutes.
+An emperor penguin can hold it for 20, as can a dolphin.
+But a sperm whale can swim without breathing for almost 2 hours!

 Wee ones: Try holding your breath and counting to 5 in your head!
 What numbers do you think?